 - If a person has mental-status changes, a care plan should be directed to the patient's individual needs.
 For example, a caregiver may be assigned to administer the patient's daily medications.

 If the patient's prognosis is poor, it is appropriate to discuss options of hospice care, advance directives to doctors, and provisions for a living will.

 - Advance directives and living wills are legal documents that spell out specifically which treatments are to be given and which are to be withheld.
 For example, a person with advanced brain cancer may not want to be put on a ventilator (breathing machine) if he or she stops breathing.
 Patients have the right to make these decisions for themselves as long as they remain mentally competent.
+They may also wish to designate someone to make such decisions for them should they become unable to do so later.
+Such a document is called a durable power of attorney for healthcare decisions.
 Directives should be available to health-care personnel, especially when any emergent change in the person's condition occurs, otherwise a person's care directives may not be done.

 Patient Comments & Reviews